Skip to main content

 Why estimates improve as we go

-Accessibility work often starts with the biggest unknown of all: we don’t yet know what issues we’ll find.
+Accessibility work often starts with the biggest unknown of all: we do not yet know what issues we will find.
+That makes accessibility estimation a good discipline for teaching teams how to estimate honestly.

 The Polaris lesson: estimating the unknown